Should I use my savings to pay off my mortgage?

 If you have an interest only mortgage, remember that paying extra each month might not make any difference to your overall mortgage debt.

-If you want to use savings to reduce your overall mortgage debt by making overpayments, you will need to either set money aside in a savings account or switch to a repayment mortgage.
+If you want to use savings to reduce your overall mortgage debt by making overpayments, you'll need to either set money aside in a savings account or switch to a repayment mortgage

 You should always, where possible, make sure you pay down both your mortgage interest and capital.